The dams safety legislation requires all declared dam owners to publish an Annual Dams Safety Standard Report for their dam.

 - Planned date of next practical emergency exercise (for extreme or high consequence dams only) (Regulation, clause 22(3))

 The following questions are for dams in the design/ construction/ commissioning/ decommissioning phase

 - Does the dam safety management system cover dam design and construction?
 (Regulation, clause 12(3))

-- Has the risk framework been applied at the dam design stage?
+- Was the risk management framework used or is currently being used to prepare a risk report at the dam design stage?
 (Regulation, clause 15(2))

 Clause 23 Certain work to be carried out by a person subject to quality management system

-- What methods have been used to ensure that design and construction are carried out by a person subject to an AS ISO 9001:2016 quality management system?
+- How have you ensured that design and construction are carried out by a person subject to an AS ISO 9001:2016 quality management system?
 (Regulation, clause 23(1))

 Clause 24 Competent person must check work involving dam design

-- For dams still in an early design phase, are independent competent person design checks/reviews planned?
+- For dams still in an early design phase, have you planned an independent competent person design review?